graphcore/examples/applications/tensorflow/bert/Datasets/README.md

 **NOTE:** When using an uncased vocab, use `--do-lower-case`.

-**NOTE:** Make sure to use the same values for `mask-tokens` and `duplication-factor` when generating the data and use the pre-training script.
+**NOTE:** Make sure to use the same values for `mask-tokens` and `duplication-factor` when generating the data and using the pre-training script.

 The Wikipedia dataset is now ready to be used in the Graphcore BERT model.